robenkleene/design-references/blender/blender.md

 ## Tips

+- To had the UI, e.g., to hide the outline of the selected object, click the `Show Overlays` button in the top-right of the viewport.
 - Panels, e.g., for add (`A`), have letters that can be typed to select menu items (e.g., `A` then `s` to quickly search).